Last summer, my garage door keypad broke, and it was such a pain in the…

 Major Features:

-The Genie\Overhead Door keypads are specifically designed to work with every Genie and Overhead Door garage door openers manufactured since 1995.
+The Genie/Overhead Door keypads are specifically designed to work with every Genie and Overhead Door garage door opener manufactured since 1995.

 Size

-Even though the overall keypad size is smaller than the Chamberlain, the buttons are noticeably larger and easier to press.
+Even though the overall keypad size is smaller than the Chamberlain, the buttons are noticeably more prominent and easier to press.

 Security

-Here’s one feature that you’ll really like if you’re concerned about your home’s security.
+Here’s one feature you’ll like if you’re concerned about your home’s security.
 The Genie\Overhead Door keypads can be programmed with anywhere between a 3-digit and 8-digit PIN.

 They’re the only manufacturer I know that does this, and it’s a HUGE selling point.